 Swivl Marker contains microphone which picks up the audio.
 If the audio quality is poor, please make sure that the Marker is worn properly.
 Watch the video below to explore our recommendations for the crystal clear audio:

 1. Thread the loop of string at the end of the lanyard through the hole on the corner of the Marker (closest to the 3.5 mm jack).

 2. Once the loop is fully threaded through, pass the neck or wrist strap through the center of the loop.

 3. Pull on the strap to tighten the loop and secure the lanyard to the Marker.

-When you are recording your video with multiple markers (whether on a Swivl CX, C Series, or a Gen 2 robot), always check to make sure that all Markers are paired to the Base.
+When you are recording your video with one or multiple markers (whether on a Swivl CX, C Series, or a Gen 2 robot), always check to make sure that all the Markers are paired to the Base.
 A fully paired Primary Marker will have two solid green LEDs, and a paired Secondary Marker will have a single solid green LED.

 Check the Home screen.
 When markers are turned on (and paired), they'll appear lit up in your marker menu on the screen(1).
 You can tap on the icon to adjust Markers' settings: color, sensitivity, or select the Primary one(2).